uplink-systems/Terraform-Modules/modules/azuread/user/README.md

 </details>

 <details>
-<summary><b>'sponsors'</b></summary>
+<summary><b>(Optional) possible prospective attribute/feature: 'sponsors'</b></summary>

 ######
-The Azure AD attribute 'sponsors' is already available in Azure AD and can be set via Entra ID admin portal.
-The implementation in the Azure AD provider is currently still missing at the time of writing but may probably be available in a future version. *var.user.sponsors* and *data.azuread_user.sponsors* is already made available in the module but is not yet having any impacts.
+The Azure AD attribute 'sponsors' is already available in Azure AD and can be set via Entra admin portal.
+The implementation in the Azure AD provider is currently still missing at the time of writing but may probably be available in a future version. *var.user.sponsors* and *data.azuread_user.sponsors* is already made available in the module but is not yet having any impacts until this feature becomes available.

 <pre>
 #####  main.tf